 I didn’t realize that there were just so many products to choose from!
 They may seem ordinary, but I was told that they’re not at all the usual stuff we’re used to buying in our local markets here, such as the chorizo.

 I was also surprised to find out that Oriental Merchants also distributes skin care products and fragrances.
-Some even have a Rustan’s sticker tag on them––proof that they are sold at high-end markets––and were sold at about half the price, too.
+Some even have a Rustan’s sticker tag on them––proof that they are sold at high-end markets––and are currently available at half the price.

-Speaking of cheese, we met Patricia from Pacifica, a sister company of Oriental Merchants, Inc. They carry various sausages as well as gourmet cheeses, among others.
-By the way, did you know that I am a cheese monster?
-Yep, aside from dark chocolates, I probably could live on cheese for a day or more.
-Anyway, Patricia was a fount of information when it came to cheese.
-As I was getting a crash course on different kinds of cheese from her, I remembered the app about cheeses that I downloaded a few years ago.
-It seemed to me like she had just about summarized everything in that app.
+Speaking of cheese, we met Patricia from Pacifica, a sister company of Oriental Merchants, Inc. Pacifica carries various sausages as well as gourmet cheeses, among others.
+Patricia was a fount of information when it came to cheese, and I was grateful to have met her.
+I sure learned a lot!
+In fact, as I was getting a crash course on different kinds of cheese from her, I remembered the app about cheeses that I downloaded a few years ago.
+It seemed to me like she had just about summarized everything in that app!

-I learned that aged cheese has sharper taste, crumbly texture, more pungent smell, and darker in color.
-Moreover, they tend to be more expensive, especially the ones produced the traditional way or without the aid of machinery, as well as those that were produced in a certain place.
+For one, I learned that aged cheese has sharper taste, crumbly texture, more pungent smell, and darker in color.
+Moreover, they tend to be more expensive, especially the ones produced the traditional way, i.e., without the aid of machinery, as well as those that were only produced in a certain place.

 I wish I had a better idea of what Oriental Merchants, Inc. offers before coming to their event.
 Although I was able to do some shopping, it felt like it wasn’t enough and I could have finished Christmas shopping right then and there.
 On the other hand, if I had brought more cash and some eco bags I probably would have overspent again.